-Dunn’s River Falls is one of the primary and most-visited tourist attractions in all of Jamaica and is managed so as to avoid being over-crowded – even if it does look like that in some of the photos.
+Dunn’s River Falls is one of the primary and most-visited tourist attractions in all of Jamaica and is quite well-managed to avoid being over-crowded – even if it does look like that in some of the photos.

 Also available on location are water shoes which can be rented for a small fee.
 Once again, it is advisable that you rent the water shoes as the rocks, while climbing up, are extremely slippery.